donnay/interesting-octopus/src/pages/blog/AndromedianRose.md

 ---
-title: The Andromedian Rose Adventure
+title: The Andromedian Rose
 excerpt: >-
   In the Genesis RPG universe there are two kinds of investigators ; the first, private or freelance, serve the public and the foundation, the second, are the CCOP investigators these people have been trained by CCOP as covert operatives.
 date: ‘2021-05-15’
-thumb_image: /images/ARose-floorplan-Small.JPEG
+thumb_image: /images/ARoseFlight.jpg
-image: /images/ARose-floorplan-Medium.JPEG
+image: /images/ARoseFlight.jpg
 seo:
-  title: The Andromedian Rose Adventure
+  title: The Andromedian Rose
   description: >-
     In the Genesis RPG universe there are two kinds of investigators; the first, private or freelance, serve the public and the foundation, the second, are the CCOP investigators these people have been trained by CCOP as covert operatives.
   extra: